 In 2015, Amelia was named as a recipient of the prestigious Bush Fellowship by the Bush Foundation and an Ashoka Fellow by Ashoka Innovators for the Public.

 Amelia is an Advanced Practice Social Worker in Wisconsin and a Licensed Independent Social Worker in Minnesota.
-She has a Master’s Degree in Social Work from U of MN, a Master’s Degree in Sociology/Marriage & Family from Illinois State University, has a Graduate Certificate from the University of Minnesota in Disability Policies and Services and holds a Permanency and Adoption Competency Certificate (PACC) from the U of MN’s Center for Advanced Studies in CW and is currently enrolled in a doctorate program in Organizational Change and Leadership at USC.
+She has a Master’s Degree in Social Work from U of MN, a Master’s Degree in Sociology/Marriage & Family from Illinois State University, has a Graduate Certificate from the University of Minnesota in Disability Policies and Services and holds a Permanency and Adoption Competency Certificate (PACC) from the U of MN’s Center for Advanced Studies in CW.
+She also has a Doctorate in Education in Organizational Change and Leadership from the University of Southern California.

 Amelia has spent her 27 plus year career dedicated to serving children and families in the areas of out-of-home care, family-based services and disability services.
 Prior to coming to Anu Family Services, Amelia worked for four years in Minnesota in a community-based and residential training center with children, adolescents and adults who were DeafBlind.
 She has conversational American Sign Language skills.
 She also worked for eight years in Illinois in the areas of out-of-home care and domestic violence.